* Verdict delayed until Sept. 4 as street protests simmer

 The 20 men - including seven being tried in absentia - are believed to be among hundreds who an international rights commission assessed in November had been tortured during a period of martial law imposed to help quell the uprising.

-Bahrain's Sunni Muslim ruling family has faced calls from the United States for the release of all those jailed over their political views to defuse destabilising protests and foster reconciliation and democratic reforms, although Washington has avoided prodding Manama publicly over the protest leaders' case.
+Bahrain's Sunni Muslim ruling family has faced calls from the United States for the release of all those jailed over their political views to defuse destabilising tensions and foster reconciliation and democratic reforms.

 "The verdict was delayed to Sept.
 4," said Mohammed Al-Jishi, a lawyer for some of the 13 men present in court for an expected reading of verdicts.
 The ruling kept the men in jail despite calls by protesters and rights groups for their release.